dkm3689/dkm3689/README.md

 ### 🚀 About Me
 - 🔭 Currently working on an **IRCTC-like train booking app** using **React.js & Firebase**.
-- 🎯 Passionate about backend development, cloud integration, and scalable applications.
+- 🎯 Passionate about **backend development, cloud integration**, and scalable applications.
-- 💡 Always exploring new technologies & open to collaboration.
+- 💡 Always **exploring new technologies** & open to collaboration.
-- 📖 Learning **advanced system design & distributed computing**.
+- 🚀 Enthusiastic about o**ptimizing performance and enhancing user experience** through efficient coding practices.
 ---

 ### 🛠️ Tech Stack